Grant opportunity

 The 2027 Knauss Fellowship supports graduate students interested in ocean, coastal, and Great Lakes resources and national policy decisions affecting those resources.

 California Sea Grant lists this opportunity for Graduate students, Environment, Marine Policy & Public Policy, United States.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants to California Sea Grant must be U.S. citizens, U.S. lawful permanent residents, or dual nationals with at least one U.S. citizenship.